Kunga Maitu Kenya

 Vice President / Green Coffee Buyer

 Kungu Maitu is a song written in the Kikuyu (Key-koo-yoo) language that expresses profound gratitude for the sacrifices parents make to raise their youth.
-When their parents return from a long day of work or a trip to the market, children sometimes sing Kungu Maitu to welcome them home.
 We chose the name to honor the work that goes into the patient nurturing of coffee and the joy that it provides when it is cultivated with care.
 As every parent and coffee grower knows, raising children and coffee is never easy and often downright difficult.
-But there is nothing quite like the feeling of satisfaction that comes when one’s efforts help to ensure that the innate potential of a child — or a coffee — is fully realized.
+But there is nothing quite like the feeling of satisfaction that comes when one’s efforts help to ensure that the innate potential of a child — or a coffee — are fully realized.